|

 For the serious

-wine drinker, the whole Beaujolais experience is a bit soured
+wine drinker, the whole Beaujolais experience has soured

-since the hyper-marketing of the Nouveau wines has exploded resulting
+a bit since the hyper-marketing of the Nouveau wines, resulting

 in overproduction and quite a few inferior wines.
 While they quickly